reactjs/react.dev/src/content/reference/react-dom/components/input.md

 ### Optimizing re-rendering on every keystroke {/*optimizing-re-rendering-on-every-keystroke*/}

 When you use a controlled input, you set the state on every keystroke.
-If the component containing your state re-renders a large tree, this can get slow.
+If the Component containing your state re-renders a large tree, this can get slow.
 There's a few ways you can optimize re-rendering performance.

 For example, suppose you start with a form that re-renders all page content on every keystroke: